remix-run/remix-website/data/posts/remix-i18n.md

 ### Accept-Language header or Navigator.languages

 This approach is based on the language settings of the browser.
 It's more accurate than using the location of the IP address.
-However, this approach provides language information but only provides regional information.
+This approach provides the user's preferred language information, but users cannot switch languages from the UI.

 ### Identifiers in URLs